michaelusner/Home-Device-Controller/README.md

 There is NO UI for this project.
 It's meant to be run as a simple REST interface to the included modules.

 Example:
-  To turn on pool lights:
+  To turn on pool light:

   HTTP POST

   Headers: Content-Type:application/json

-  Body: {"feature":"pool", "state": "on"}
+  Body: {"feature":"poolLight", "state": "on"}

   The response code indicates success/failure with either a 200 (success) or 400 (failure)